Your Backlog Can Be Shared Working Memory For Humans And AI

 What were we trying to learn?
 Why did the acceptance criteria change?
 Which assumption was still open?
 What did the last person discover before they had to stop?

-Claude Code, Codex, Copilot, Cursor, and similar tools can help a lot.
-But they have the same problem a new teammate has: they only know what they can see.
+On a real team, that context is scattered: Jira, Slack, meeting notes, screenshots, and memory.
+AI coding agents face the same problem: they only know what they can see.
 If the real story is scattered across tickets, docs, chat, browser tabs, and memory, the AI gets a thin slice of the work and the team still has to replay the rest.

-That is the shared-context problem.
+This is the shared-context problem.

-HDD Is Not Just A Planning Template
+HDD Isn't Just A Planning Template

 Hypothesis Driven Development has been around for a while.
 Barry O'Reilly's Thoughtworks article, How to Implement Hypothesis-Driven Development, frames software work as an experiment: state the hypothesis, define the expected outcome, decide what signal will show whether it worked, run the experiment, and use the learning to decide what happens next.

-That is useful because it pushes teams away from order-taking.
+HDD is useful because it pushes teams away from order-taking.

 Instead of treating a story as "build this thing," the team treats it as "we believe this change will create this outcome, and we will know by seeing this signal."